16 Best Day Trips from Ljubljana, Slovenia

 Scoot back down to town and relax after a long day of sightseeing with a wine tasting at the Ptuj Wine Cellar (advanced reservation required).

 Want to supercharge your day’s sightseeing?
 Combine Ptuj with a trip to Maribor and a Slovenian wine region on the Maribor, Ptuj and Jeruzalem Tour!
-Ptuj is the real highlight of trip, but wine lovers will relish a chance to enjoy Slovenian wine, relaxing among rolling hills dotted with vineyards!
+Ptuj is the real highlight, but wine lovers will relish a chance to enjoy Slovenian wine, relaxing among rolling hills dotted with vineyards!

 How to get there